Jon-Becker/research/papers/longshot-bias-prediction-markets/longshot-bias-prediction-markets.md

 | Other Round (multiples of 5) | 1.01x | 5¢, 15¢, 35¢ |
 | Non-round | 0.97x | 47¢, 63¢, 82¢ |

-The 50-cent price—maximum uncertainty—attracts 28% more trades than expected.
+The 50-cent price, maximum uncertainty, attracts 28% more trades than expected.
 The 99-cent price attracts 43% more.
 This clustering is statistically significant (χ²=401,343, p<0.001) and suggests traders anchor on round numbers rather than calculating precise fair values.

 ### Liquidity and Efficiency